Yatir-Solan/Genome_analysis-Variant_Discovery/README.md

 - **Base quality recalibration (BQSR) -**

-    Quality scores of the bases (which were given to us by the sequencer) have a significant impact on a variant discovery analysis.
+    Quality scores of the bases (which were given to us by the sequencing machine) have a significant impact on a variant discovery analysis.
 Basically, the base scores are taken into account within variant calling algorithms, so that bases with lower scores will be treated with less confidence as opposed to others with higher quality scores.
 But, it has been shown, that quality scores can be significantly biased, mostly as a result of nucleotide context.
 Therefore, this step is aimed to locate systematically biased quality scores and to recalibrate them.
 BQSR procedure involves a ML process in which a set of known variants is given as input, then mismatches of the sample to the reference which are present in the known set are skipped so that the quality scores of unknown mismatches could be re-inferred.
 The procedure involves two GATK functions, ***BaseRecalibrator*** which creates the recalibrated scores and outputs these into a recalibration table, and ***ApplyBQSR*** applies the recalibrated scores to the BAM file.

     - ***BaseRecalibrator -***
         - *-R → (reference genome)*